 - THREE texture sets - White, weathered prototype, and all-black - detailed virtual cockpit with animations (sticks, pedals, levers)

 - four pop-up Navigator's Station panels, including working moving map and fwd-looking 'TV' (TV FS9 only).
-These panels created by real Tu-160 Navigator.
+These panels created by a real Tu-160 Navigator.
 NOTE: they have low functionality but are highly authentic in appearance and are mainly for 'effect' only

 - FPS-friendly construction throughout

-- animated refuelling probe in nose (shift-e)
+- animated refueling probe in the nose (shift-e)

-- animated swing-wings, leading edge slats, flaps (automatic with speed)
+- animated swing-wings, leading-edge slats, flaps (automatic with speed)

 - animated engine AB nozzles